JuliaDynamics/ConcurrentSim.jl/README.md

 #### Todo

 * Transparent output processing.
-* Extension of continuous integration to PDEs by method of lines Integration.
 * Automatically running a large number of simulations (over a parameter space) on a cluster to do simulation based optimisation.